 Fortunately, for the forest birds of the St Lawrence, TILT continues protecting more high-quality breeding and migration staging habitat.
 Ongoing conservation efforts include successful protection of Picton Island and Murray Isle.
 These efforts are ever enhancing the value of our region to birds and other wildlife.
 This type of landscape-scale conservation is essential to secure a future for migratory birds, particularly songbirds.
 Because of these efforts, future generations of Cerulean Warbler and Scarlet Tanagers will find a refuge in a dangerous world.
 While we can’t and shouldn’t provide protection from natural predators we should, can, and must, provide them with a place to breed.

-Editor’s Note: This editor is both pleased and appreciative to Gerry Smith for taking the time to help us understand more about nature in the islands.
+Editor’s Note: This editor is both pleased and appreciative to Sherri Leigh Smith for taking the time to help us understand more about nature in the islands.
 You can read his past articles here.

 Please click here if you are unable to post your comment.